Call our licensed agents toll free 844.855.0163

 Do I have to pay a deductible for hail damage?

-Typically, he says, the deductibles range from 1% to 5% of the home's insured value, depending on where the home is located and the historic storm and hail damage in the region.
+Typically, he says, deductibles for wind or hail damage range from 1% to 5% of the home's insured value, depending on where the home is located and the historic storm and hail damage in the region.

 Again, Barry says homeowners need to discuss their situation with their insurer to know exactly how much coverage they should consider and how much it will cost.

-There are currently 19 states that have mandatory hurricane deductibles, which also cover hail damage.
+Currently, 19 states have hurricane deductibles, which also cover hail damage from hurricanes.
 They include Alabama, Connecticut, Delaware, Florida, Georgia, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia and Washington, D.C.

 Does home insurance cover cosmetic damage from hail?